Authoring cycle for your LUIS app

 Train and publish the app

-Once you have 10 to 15 different utterances in each intent, with the required entities labeled, train and publish.
+Once you have 15 to 30 different utterances in each intent, with the required entities labeled, you need to train then publish.
 From the publish success notification, use the link to get your endpoints.
-Make sure to create your app and publish your app so that it is available in the endpoint regions you need.
+Make sure you create and publish your app so that it is available in the endpoint regions you need.

 HTTPS endpoint testing